scrapy/scrapy/docs/intro/install.rst

 Most Scrapy dependencides now have binary wheels for CPython, but not for PyPy.
 This means that these dependecies will be built during installation.
-On OS X, you are likely to face an issue with building Cryptography dependency, solution to this problem is described
+On macOS, you are likely to face an issue with building Cryptography dependency, solution to this problem is described
 `here <https://github.com/pyca/cryptography/issues/2692#issuecomment-272773481>`_,
 that is to ``brew install openssl`` and then export the flags that this command